Small Classroom Changes With Big DEI Impact

 Educating the Educator

 DEI encompasses complex, intertwined concepts.
-It is nearly impossible to achieve success in one of these areas without at least some success in the others, and it requires understanding the terms and concepts to begin working toward positive change.
+It is nearly impossible to achieve success in 1 of these areas without at least some success in the others, and it requires understanding the terms and concepts to begin working toward positive change.
 Recognizing that there is room to improve knowledge and understanding of DEI, then finding educational resources to do so, is an essential first step to being informed.
 These resources exist in various forms, many of which are regularly updated with the most current information.
 Because the field is ever-changing, it is imperative to refer to trusted sources to stay up to date on DEI issues, as that makes it possible to continue working toward meaningful change both within and beyond the field of microbiology.

 Start With Your Syllabus